Varicose veins on the legs

 Why Choose The Canterbury Skin and Laser Clinic?

 The Canterbury Skin and Laser Clinic, Kent is led by a Consultant Dermatologist and Laser Specialist.
-It is the winner of the Gold Award for Cosmetic Clinic of the Year at The Kent Health & Beauty Awards 2016.
+It is the winner of the Gold Award for Aesthetic Clinic of the Year at The Kent Health & Beauty Awards 2016 and 2018.
 The Clinic is fully registered with the Care Quality Commission.
 All the doctors, nurse and therapists are highly trained and have many years experience in the treatments offered.
 Further information on the team, please see Meet The Team page.

 If you would like to make an appointment, please call us on 01227 472288